adarsh-raturi-github/Design_Patterns/README.md

 # Design_Patterns

-All these are examples of Head first design Patterns adapted  from java to Typescript
+All these are examples of Head first design Patterns adapted  from java to Typescript (alos have small description about problem in Problem-Statement.txt in each folder)

 (New pattern will be included in each week)

-To run this example you need to install Typescript and ts-node
+To run these examples you need to install Typescript and ts-node

 1.npm install -g typescript